CommanderBot-Dev/commanderbot-core/README.md

-The `commanderbot-core` repository has been merged into the unified [`commanderbot-py`](https://github.com/CommanderBot-Dev/commanderbot-py) repository.
+The commanderbot-core repository has been merged into the unified commanderbot-py repository: https://github.com/CommanderBot-Dev/commanderbot-py